Apply for an alteration permit

 You can apply for an alteration permit if you want to make minor changes to a building or use that was previously permitted but is now prohibited.

-- increase the number of dwellings
+- allow an increase in the number of dwellings capable of separate occupancy.

 If the changes are beyond this scope, you must apply for an exceptional development permit.